“I would rather write another book than be rich.” –Lew Wallace

 The Life of Gen. Ben Harrison, 1888

-When Benjamin Harrison was nominated for president at the Republican National Convention in 1888, he turned to Wallace, his good friend, to produce a campaign biography.
-Wallace initially hesitated because he only had a month to work, but he was eventually persuaded to write the biography.
+When Benjamin Harrison was nominated for president in 1888, he turned to his good friend Lew Wallace to produce a campaign biography.
+Despite having only a month to write, Lew eventually decided to write the biography.

 The Boyhood of Christ was initially published in Harper’s New Monthly Magazine for Christmas 1886.
 Two years later it was reissued as its own volume.
 The story takes place one Christmas Eve when young people gather to hear stories from the quasi-autobiographical character, Uncle Midas.
 (A description of Uncle Midas’ study is strikingly similar to Wallace’s Study, built several years later.)

 The group is curious to learn about Christ’s boyhood.
 In reply, Uncle Midas recounts some stories from pseudepigraphous literature (non-canonical Christian writings of a later than first-century origin).
 For instance, he relates the story of a young Jesus making doves out of clay and bringing them to life.